TheHive-Project/CortexDocs/analyzer_requirements.md

 ### Redmine

 This responder can be used to create an issue in the Redmine ticketing system from a case.
 It will use the case title as the issue subject and the case description as the issue body.

 To set it up in Cortex, you will need:
-- To define a user to allow Cortex to connect to Redmine and with access on the various project in which issues should be created
+- To define a user to allow Cortex to connect to Redmine and with access to the various projects in which issues should be created
-- Define three custom fields in TheHive that will be used to select the project, the tracker and the assignee of the issue (the latest being optional) Those fields can be let free or can be custom fields with preset values
+- Define three custom fields in TheHive that will be used to select the project, the tracker and, optionally, the assignee of the issue.
+These fields can be free form or can be custom fields with preset values.

 #### Requirements
 The following options are required in the Redmin Responder configuration: